 - They are generally updated on a more frequent basis

 As you can see, premium themes come with a wide range of benefits.
-But, not all premium themes are made equal, so it's also important for you to be able to know what to look for in a good theme.
+But, not all premium themes are made equal, so it’s also essential for you to know what to look for in a good theme.

 What to Look for in a Good Fitness Blog Theme: